 Today you’ll transfer from Sicily’s western coast to the beautiful Madonie Mountains, which cover a 30 mile stretch of central Sicily.
 The northern border of this range drops down to the Tyrrhenian Sea.
 With the exception of an untamed core frequented by itinerant shepherds, the Madonies are dotted with quiet little towns and farming communities.
 These mountains are part of a rugged chain extending through Italy across Calabria and Sicily and into Tunisia.
 Many of the towns nestled into the Madonies are of Saracen Arab origin, dating from around the ninth century, and they were subsequently developed further into larger villages under the conquering Normans.
 Several are ancient, built upon the remains of Sicanian, Greek and Roman settlements.
 Narrow winding alley ways, medieval churches and the occasional crumbling castle are remnants of Arab and Norman times.
 The uplands are covered with wonderful woods and an incredible diversity of plant species, with sheer limestone cliffs towering above.

 You’ll spend most of today in the Madonie Nature Reserve, which encompasses Pizzo Carbonara (Carbonara Peak), Sicily’s second highest peak after Mount Etna.
 You’ll walk through a monumental giant holly grove, whose age is estimated at about 350 years.
 The hike starts at a height of 4593 feet (1400 meters) and goes up to about 6234 feet (1900 meters) where you’ll savour the view during a picnic lunch before hiking back.
 The hike is about four and a half to eight miles, with a longer option possible.
 You’ll settle into your charming hotel, a restored abbey and agricultural property with its own winery.
 Before dinner in the hotel, you can take a dip in the pool (added post monks!) and enjoy views that reach from the surrounding vineyards all the way to the sea.
 The hotel is a short distance from Castelbuono, a town famous for the castle from which its name derives, and around which the city formed in the 14th century.
 Hike: 3 – 6 hours; 4.5 – 8 miles; moderate; 1640 feet (500 meters) elevation gain/loss.
-Overnight: Castelbuono.
+Overnight: Castelbuono or Cefalu.
 Meals: B, L, D

 Day 4: Cefalù

 You’ll travel to the city of Cefalù, anchored between the sea and a craggy limestone promontory.
 Cefalù is a town of narrow medieval streets, small squares, and historic sights.
 Towering 912 feet (278 meters) above the town is La Rocca, a massive and much-photographed crag.
 The Greeks thought it evoked a head, so they named the village Kephalos, which in time became Cefalù.
 Movie buffs may recognize the town from the Oscar-winning film Cinema Paradiso.
 Today’s hike will take you up to the top of La Rocca.
 Near the top you’ll reach the splendid ruins of the 'Tempio di Diana' (temple of Diana)' an ancient megalithic stone structure.
 Around the summit are superb views, various bits of old fortifications, and a perfect picnic place.
 After exploring Cefalù, you’ll return to your hotel for a wine-tasting, a stroll around the grounds and another swim if you wish, and a relaxed dinner.
 Hike (town walk and Rocca ascent): 3 hours; 3.4 miles; 820 feet (250 meters) elevation gain/loss.
-Overnight: Castelbuono.
+Overnight: Castelbuono or Cefalu.
 Meals: B, L,D

 Day 5: Taormina and Castelmola